 Once prepared, this chickpea cookie dough will keep in the fridge for about 5 days.
 Store in an air tight container for best results!

 While I don’t think freezing the recipe as is would work, I do think it would work if it were frozen as small energy bites.

 Roll about 1 tbsp of the dough into your hands and add that to a container, then freeze.
 The texture will hold better in a smaller portion than in one big container.

 Can I make it without a food processor?

 Yes!
 But you’ll need a blender.
 You need some sort of blender to make this recipe, mashing my hand unfortuntately won’t suffice.

 Vegan Chickpea Cookie Dough

-- 4 tbsp light brown or coconut sugar (can decrease for less sweetness/lower sugar)
+- 4 tablespoons light brown or coconut sugar can decrease for less sweetness/lower sugar

 - Drain and rinse the chickpeas (rinse them really well) and add to a food processor.